jcorporation/myMPD/docs/scripting/index.md

 ## Examples

-Further examples can be found in the [repository](https://github.com/jcorporation/myMPD/tree/master/docs/scripting/scripts).
+Complete scripts can be found in the [repository](https://github.com/jcorporation/myMPD/tree/master/docs/scripting/scripts).

 ### Simple